Study tours and field trips

 To be eligible to apply you need to:

 - be currently enrolled in a Monash undergraduate or postgraduate coursework degree

-- apply for a program for which you can receive academic recognition towards your degree
+- apply for a study tour or field trip unit for which you can receive academic recognition towards your degree

-complete all requirements of the international study program as set out by your faculty.
+- complete all application requirements for the overseas unit, as set out by your faculty.